scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/12.4/ReadMe.md

-# Nudge - macOS Update Managment - 12.4 - v3.4.plist
+# Nudge - macOS Update Management - 12.4 - v3.4.plist
 ### For Nudge version 1.1.7+
 ## About this profile